amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 3. Open the S3 console and click on the link for the **Source** bucket that was created by the Video on Demand on AWS workflow.
 4. Click on the **Upload** button and use the dialog box to locate and select the `testMetadata.json` input metadata file you just created.
 5. Click on the **Upload** button to start the upload.
-6. To verify the job triggered, open the MediaConvert console and make sure a job was started with the input **van_life.mp4**.
-7. To verify the VOD solution workflow is triggered, open the AWS Step Functions console and find the **reinvent-vod-process** step function.
+6. To verify the VOD solution workflow is triggered, open the AWS Step Functions console and find the **reinvent-vod-process** step function.
 Click on the link to open the detail page.
-8. On the **Executions** panel, find the most recent invocation of the state machine and click the link to go to the details of that invocation.
+7. On the **Executions** panel, find the most recent invocation of the state machine and click the link to go to the details of that invocation.
-9. The **Execution status** should be **Succeeded**.
+8. The **Execution status** should be **Succeeded**.
-10. Now, click on the **Profiler** step in the **Visual Workflow** card.
+9. Now, click on the **Profiler** step in the **Visual Workflow** card.
 This will load the input, output and exception information for that step into the **Step details (Profiler)** card.
-11. Expand the twisty for the **Step details (Profiler)** **Outputs** section.
+10. Expand the twisty for the **Step details (Profiler)** **Outputs** section.
-12. Locate the "MetadataTestMessage" key value pair we passed in with the VOD workflow input metadata.
+11. Locate the "MetadataTestMessage" key value pair we passed in with the VOD workflow input metadata.

     ![Step Function Helllo](../images/step-hello.png)